Lab-Binary/declaw-desktop/README.md

 *Disclaimer: DeClaw is security software provided "as is".
 While we strive for perfection, no software is flawless.
 Always review critical outputs.*

-Copyright © 2026 Itova Labs.
+Copyright © 2026 Lab Binary.
 All rights reserved.
+Lab Binary is a brand owned and operated by Itova Labs Private Limited.